hazelcast/hazelcast/docs/design/sql/02-operator-interface.md

 ### Operator
 The operator is defined by `Exec` interface:
 1. Operators exchange `RowBatch` instead of `Row`
-1. Blocking call to the next row is replaced with a non-blocking `advance` method, which returns the iteration result instead of the row batch
+1. The blocking `next()` method is replaced with the non-blocking `advance` method, which returns the iteration result instead of the row batch
 1. The `RowBatch` could be accessed through a separate method
 1. The `open()` method is renamed to `setup()`.
 Special query context is passed to it as an argument
-1. There is not separate `close()` methodbecause the engine doesn't need explicit per-operator cleanup at the moment.
-This may change in future, but is not important for the purpose of this document.
+1. There is no separate `close()` method because the engine doesn't need explicit per-operator cleanup at the moment.
+This may change in future but is not important for the purpose of this document.

 *Snippet 7: Exec interface*
 ```java